 Named parameters

-foreignDeprecated, use options.referencedTable
+Optional foreignDeprecated, use options.referencedTable

 instead

-referencedSet this to limit rows of referenced tables instead of the parent table
+Optional referencedSet this to limit rows of referenced tables instead of the parent table

-Override the type of the returned data
+Override the type of the returned data.

 Use overrideTypes<yourType, { merge: false }>() method at the end of your call chain instead